 - Does he/she love me just as much?

-- Have we talked about using condoms, and was the talk OK?
+- Have we talked about using condoms to prevent STIs and HIV, and was the talk OK?

 - Have we got contraception organised to protect against pregnancy?